anthonyalberto/mysql_online_migrations/README.md

 Add `lock: true` to any of the method calls mentioned above.
 Example :
 `add_index :users, :name, lock: true`

-The `lock: none` will be useful when hitting the caveats of `LOCK=NONE`.
+The `lock: true` will be useful when hitting the caveats of `LOCK=NONE`.
 Please read the following section.

 Caveats
 =======================